Prebiotics for Gut Health: How They Feed Good Bacteria and Support Digestion

 Found in berries, pomegranate, cocoa, and green tea.

-A comprehensive meta-analysis published in MDPI Nutrients found that polyphenol-rich interventions consistently increased the abundance of beneficial gut microbes—most notably Akkermansia muciniphila—highlighting polyphenols as a powerful nutritional strategy for microbiome optimization.
+A comprehensive meta-analysis published in MDPI Nutrients found that polyphenol-rich interventions consistently increased the abundance of beneficial gut microbes, most notably Akkermansia muciniphila.
+Research on Akkermansia muciniphila continues to support interest in polyphenols as a nutritional strategy for improving microbial balance and microbiome resilience.

 These prebiotic nutrients strengthen the entire gut ecosystem.